redis-developer/beats-by-redis/README.md

 ## Purchases API

-Beats-By-Redis provides an API for the timeseries chart to track sales history, a pie chart of the top five earners, a search endpoint to return specific purchases for artists or by country, and a list of the most recent purchases.
+Beats By Redis provides an API for the timeseries chart to track sales history, a pie chart of the top five earners, a search endpoint to return specific purchases for artists or by country, and a list of the most recent purchases.
 A websocket connection provides the most purchases in real time, as well as top spenders and purchase history every minute.

 ### Search API